hillscottc/hillscottc.github.io/_posts/algorithms/2014-01-28-recursion.md

 ---
-layout: page
+layout: post
 markdown: redcarpet
-title: Recursion
-group: programming
+category: algorithms
+tagline:
+tags: [recursion]
 ---

-Like the robots of Asimov, all recursive algorithms must obey three important laws:
+{% include JB/setup %}

+A recursive algorithm has these fundamental properties:

-    1. Must have a base case.
+  1. Must have a **base case**.
 Typically a problem that is small enough to solve directly.
-    2. Must change its state and move toward the base case.
+  2. Must change state moving towards the base case.
 Usually, data getting smaller.
-    3. A recursive algorithm must call itself, recursively.
+  3. An 'escape clause' check(s), returning the base case(s).

-### Sum of a List of Numbers
+For example, consider the sum of a list of numbers.

-We will begin our investigation with a simple problem that you already know how to solve without using recursion.
-Suppose that you want to calculate the sum of a list of numbers such as: `[1, 3, 5, 7, 9]`.
-An iterative function that computes the sum is shown.
-The function uses an accumulator variable (theSum) to compute a running total.
+Given: `[1, 3, 5, 7, 9]`

-We could rewrite the list as a fully parenthesized expression, like this:
+As a parenthesized expression, would be:

 `((((1+3)+5)+7)+9) , or  (1+(3+(5+(7+9))))`

-See the innermost set of paren, `(7+9)` can be solved without a loop or any special constructs.
+Notice the innermost set of paren, `(7+9)` can be solved without a loop or any special constructs.
+That's the **BASE CASE**.

-To state it in a functional form:
+In a functional form, it's:

 `sum_nums(nums) = first(nums) + sum_nums(rest(nums))`

-There are two key ideas in this listing to look at.
-- First, on line 2 is escape clause check.
-The sum of a list of length 1 is trivial.
-- Then, it's a series of simplifications.
-Each recursive call solves a smaller problem, til it can't get any smaller.

-### Factorial
+#### Factorial

 4! = 4 * 3 * 2 * 1